apomorphine hydrochloride hemihydrate

 •papaverine, a medicine which expands blood vessels

-These medicines may be affected by APOMINE Intermittent, or may affect how well it works.
+These medicines may be affected by APOMINE Intermittent or may affect how well they work.
 You may need different amounts of your medicine, or you may need to use different medicines.

 Your doctor and pharmacist have more information on medicines to be careful of or avoid while using this medicine.

 Follow all directions given to you by your doctor, nurse or pharmacist carefully.